JMorris1575/confirmation2018/docs/team_sections.rst

 I will also have to invent another css class called ``small-button`` to get the button to fit into the table and override any button formatting by skeleton.css.

+The ``small-button`` class wasn't needed since I ended up using links instead of buttons, they look as good and take up less space.

 Creating the Activity Summary Page
 ++++++++++++++++++++++++++++++++++

+The links on the list page should lead to the summary page for that activity so I will add to ``development/urls.py``, then create stubs for ``DevSummaryView`` and ``dev_summary.html``.

 Creating the Individual Page Building Page
 ++++++++++++++++++++++++++++++++++++++++++